 Carrot and onion.
 These are our staple ingredients for any vegetable soup as they make your soup extra tasty and nutritious.

 Garlic and ginger paste.
 We use our ginger and garlic press for this part of the recipe.
-We make a paste out of fresh garlic and ginger and add it with the spices while cooking to create a beautiful combination of flavours.
+We make a paste out of fresh garlic and ginger and add it with the spices while cooking to create a beautiful combination of flavors.

 Coconut milk.
 We use a little coconut milk on the top before serving but it can be added while making the soup to make it extra creamy.
 To our taste, the pumpkin makes this soup creamy enough.